-- Additional training relevant to your trade (i.e. If you are using MEWPS or Mobile access towers, that a sample of the appropriate qualifications/training are provided (PASMA / IPAF).
+- Additional training relevant to your trade (i.e. If you are using MEWPS or Mobile access towers, a sample of the appropriate qualifications/training is provided (PASMA / IPAF).

 - Be sure to include a sequence of works that defines how the individual tasks are undertaken.

 - They should be site-specific, trade relevant and in the correct company name as well as dated within the last 12 months.

 - Be mindful of references to legislation to ensure they are in date and correct.
 This includes any pictograms that may be out of date, such as those covered within CHIP Regulations.